Work that destroys the worker is not well ordered.

 Rest And Identity

 Some people cannot rest because work is where they prove worth.
 Stopping feels like becoming nobody.
-This is a spiritual and moral danger even in secular terms.
+This is a moral and psychological danger.
 A person who cannot exist apart from output will eventually use work to answer questions work cannot answer.

 Vocation matters, but no person is only their work.
 A defensible life includes contribution, but also love, health, humility, friendship, community, contemplation, and peace.